chopicalqui/ScanScriptCreator/README.md

 ## Standard Operating Procedures

-This section summarize the standard operating procedure (SOP) for Masscan and Nmap.
+This section summarize the standard operating procedures (SOP) for Masscan and Nmap.

 In internal penetration tests, we eventually want to start scanning hosts that definitely exist.
-This can be accomplished by using the computer information collected via [Sharphound](https://github.com/BloodHoundAD/SharpHound).
+This can be accomplished by using the computer information collected via [Sharphound3](https://github.com/BloodHoundAD/SharpHound3).
 The following Bash command documents how we can query all enabled computer names from the Neo4j database and store the results in the file `hosts.txt`.